project-ecc/ecchat/quickstart.md

 replacing `my_name` with your short nickname, `other_name` with your preferred short nick name of the other party and `routing_tag_or_other_party` with their routing tag.

 19 - The first time ecchat is run it creates a file `ecchat.conf`.
 You may use this file to add RPC connections to additional crypto nodes running either locally or on remote servers.
 A comment header explains the format. ecchat 1.4 supports most Bitcoin and Monero derived nodes.
-The following have been tested and are known to work.
-You are welcome to try others, numbering in the hundreds, that should also work.

-	ltc  : Litecoin
-	doge : Dogecoin
-	xmr  : Monero (using monero-wallet-rpc)
-	rdd  : Reddcoin
+For a full list of those known to work please refer to [compatibility.md](compatibility.md)

 ## Installing and Configuring ecchat on Linux